Benefits of Solar Energy

 Steps to get Solar for your home

-Note that any changes to the design after this stage can and will cause delays in completing your solar project, as new permits will have to be obtained.
+Just a heads-up: making changes to the design after this stage can unfortunately cause delays in completing your solar or home cleaning project, as we’ll need to secure new permits.

 After the project has been verified, the finance company reviews the file and grants Notice to Proceed (NTP) with the project.
 ESP will review the site survey report and confirm that the PV installation is possible.